Koenkk/zigbee2mqtt.io/docs/devices/TS0601_din.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Pairing
+In order to enter pairing mode, hold the button until you see "--Init-" on the screen.

+## Manual toggle
+In order to toggle the relay manually do a triple press on the button.
 <!-- Notes END: Do not edit below this line -->